julianlam/feps/fep/3b86/fep-3b86.md

 ### 4.25.
 Travel Intent
 This intent corresponds to the ActivityStreams [Travel activity](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-travel) and is defined using the link relation  `https://w3id.org/fep/3b86/Travel`.

-The Travel intent publishes the API endpoint where the current user can initiate a "travel" request.
+The Travel intent publishes the API endpoint where the user can initiate a "travel" request.

 #### 4.25.1.
 Parameters
 * `{target}` - (optional) The ID of the location that the actor will travel to.